patrick-steele-idem/morphdom/README.md

 # Benchmarks

-Below are the results on running benchmarks on various DOM transformations for both `morphdom` and [virtual-dom](https://github.com/Matt-Esch/virtual-dom).
+Below are the results on running benchmarks on various DOM transformations for both `morphdom`, [`nanomorph`](https://github.com/choojs/nanomorph) and [virtual-dom](https://github.com/Matt-Esch/virtual-dom).
 This benchmark uses a high performance timer (i.e., `window.performance.now()`) if available.
 For each test the benchmark runner will run `100` iterations.
 After all of the iterations are completed for one test the average time per iteration is calculated by dividing the total time by the number of iterations.

 To run the benchmarks: